 This series of 10 fact sheets guides readers through the terminology, concepts, models, and observations relevant to climate change.
 The fact sheets provide information on climate data collection efforts, resources, and tools/models currently available.
-It provides wastewater and stormwater service providers a summary of information and resources available on the effect of climate change in the areas of water quality, hydrology, sea level, and vulnerability to risk.
-Published in 2009.
+It provides wastewater and stormwater service providers a summary and stormwater service providers a summary of information and resources available on the WASTEWATER effect of climate change in the areas of water quality, hydrology, sea level, and vulnerability to risk.
+WATER REUSE Published in 2009.